Vyshnav2255/MyWebsite/_freebies/Waves Wallpapers.md

 This pack contains 8 High-Quality wallpaper in 2160x4097 resolution.
 You can buy this wallpaper from my BMC page.
 This wallpaper is eligible for future updates.

 <p class="text-center">
-{% include elements/button.html link="https://www.buymeacoffee.com/vyshnav/e/15514" text="Buy Now" %}
+{% include elements/iconbtn.html link="https://www.buymeacoffee.com/vyshnav/e/15514" text="Buy Now" icon="fas fa-shopping-cart" %}
 </p>